Being told you can’t go with Daddy is tough at 9am on a Friday morning.

 It’s tough on the three year old who cries and cries, and tough on the Mum who is left to try and make things better.

 Making it better was going to require some really awesome distraction on my part and I had to do it fast!
-Thankfully my brain was switched on this morning and I remembered my boy’s current interest in scissors… BINGO!
+Thankfully my brain was switched on this morning and I remembered my boy’s current interest in scissors…

-- A tray to contain the mess
+- A tray or tub to contain the mess

 - Small squares with very basic lines drawn on them give him a challenge to cut following the line if he would like to, but are still small enough to be easily manipulated while he cuts.